wburgos/ootr-barren-stones/README.md

 Use here: https://wburgos.github.io/ootr-barren-stones/

-Note: The rewards (stones/medallions) are first placed randomly by the script in the usual rewards locations (similar to what S6 settings do).
+Note: The rewards (stones/medallions) are first placed randomly by the script in the usual rewards locations (similar to what S6 settings do), except Kokiri's Emerald which will always be the Link's Pocket reward.
 It then checks which dungeons got a stone and marks them as pre-completed.
 The randomization happens on every (re)load of the page linked above.